natfarleydev/prd-markdown/markdown/advanced/advancedCoreClassesDetails.markdown

 as are creatures in combat and those with an attitude of hostile toward you.
 Creatures receive a Will saving throw to negate the effect.
 The DC of this save is equal to 10 + 1/2 your wizard level + your Intelligence modifier.
-Creatures that fail their save are affected by *[charm monster]* for a number of rounds equal to 1/2 your wizard level (minimum 1).
+Creatures that fail their save are affected by *[Charm Monster]* for a number of rounds equal to 1/2 your wizard level (minimum 1).
 This is a mind-affecting effect.
 You can use this ability a number of times per day equal to 3 + your Intelligence modifier.